Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats (3,4,5,6,7,8)
 - Change the chat titles to share your thoughts on lesson __
 - still need 3rd graph paragraphs for 40Q and 80Q, about yin and yang

+check gh on May 16, 17, b/c mysql update